marknelsonengineer-sp23/sre_lab4_memscan/examples/EXAMPLES.md

 ## Swap
 One of the goals of memscan is to observe how and when systems swap pages to memory.

+This experiment was run on a current ArchLinux VM provisioned with 2G of memory and the default swapfile.

 To induce swapping, we need a little help...I use [stressapptest](https://github.com/stressapptest/stressapptest) which is available on ArchLinux [here](https://aur.archlinux.org/packages/stressapptest).
 Other stress testing tools are listed [here](https://wiki.archlinux.org/title/Stress_testing).